pintergreg/software-engineering/lectures/13_code_quality.md

 ```

 ::: {.text-smaller}
-hard to understand, even if it is tested and documented
+- hard to understand, even if it is tested and documented
+- use nested conditions instead
 :::
 ::::::